antonioribeiro/twill-edge-purge/README.md

 ```

 ## Purging extra pages
-When purging the URL for the current page, you can tell Twill to purge, at the same time, other related urls by declaring the `getEdgePurgeExtraUrls()` method.
+When purging the URL for the current page, you can tell Twill to purge, at the same time, other related urls by implementing the `getEdgePurgeExtraUrls()` method.
 This is a handy when you are purging a page (a blog post) that may be present on a listing page (the /blog landing page).

 ```php
 <?php